makzumi/generators/readme.md

     php artisan makzumi:service

-And just answer the questions the commands ask.
+And just answer the few questions the command asks.

 *repo* Will generate an interface file and an implementation with proper namespacing and folder structure.